 Trashiyangtse District is located in the very east of Bhutan, located next to a protected area known as Bumdeling Wildlife Sanctuary.
 Clean Bhutan, a CSO, through funding support from GEF Small Grants Programme Bhutan, implemented a demonstration project on waste reduction by practicing 4R (Reuse, Reduce, Recycle and Responsibility) in the Trashiyangtse town which is the district's administrative center.
 Aiming to advocate behavioral change and the mindset of people to practice the 4R by focusing on responsibility to reduce waste at source, the project educated the local community on the types of waste and their negative impact on human health, ecosystem and riverine.
 Also, it provided them with knowledge on how to segregate their waste and manage it accordingly, working with town people and formed committee regulating waste management system and plan of the town.
 Through an improved waste management system and advocacy program, the project has achieved its intended results.
 Solid waste management facilities were put in place in the municipality.
-As a result, about 35% of wet waste going to landfill has been reduced.
-PET bottles and plastics going to landfill have been drastically reduced.
+As a result, about 35% of wet waste going to landfill have been drastically reduced.
 To ensure zero waste in the town, a waste committee has been instituted with a bylaw in place.
 As a result of installment of three energy- saving cook stoves at public temple, there was 40% reduction in the consumption of fuelwood at the temple per festival.
 The fuelwood consumption decreased from 1,250 cft to 750 cft per year.
-The project also supported an entrepreneur to establish plastic waste business by supporting purchase of a baler machine.
-The installation of five CCTVs in partnership with the District and the Royal Bhutan Police was expected to reduce illegal dumping and littering of waste.
-The police also benefitted from the CCTVs in their daily work.
-With the full support of the District Administration and other stakeholders such as the Royal Bhutan Police, municipality, business community and schools, the project was able to reach out to all the stakeholders and community members.
+The project also supported an enterpreneur to establish plastic waste business by supporting purchase of a baler machine.
+The police also benefitted from the CCTVs in partnership with the full support of the District Administration and other stakeholders such as the Royal Bhutan Police, municipality, business community and schools, the project was able to reach out to all the stakeholders and community members.
 More than 1,626 participants attended 21 advocacy programs spread across the district covering 8 blocks.
-More than 2,100 participants attended 14 clean-up programs during festivals and official gatherings in the town.
-The direct project beneficiaries include 45 households (73 female and 52 male) of Trashiyangtsi town and larger communities of the area including 3 educational institutions, town people, and nearby villages.
+More than 2,100 participants attended 14 clean

+45 households (73 female and 52 male) of Trashiyangtsi town and larger communities of the area including 3 educational institutions, town people, and nearby villages.
 The indirect beneficiaries include the population of the 8 blocks (10,588 female and 10,288 male) of the district.
 (Source: Annual Monitoring Report, 2017-2018).